 Dry storage space is a nice option, so you can safely stow your sunscreen, keys and a book.
 If you plan to take a towel, look for a beach cooler with a bungee cord or mesh compartment.
 You can roll up your wet towel and stow it away from everything else.

 Ice, drinks and foods will stay cold longer if you pre-chill your cooler.
 Try adding ice packs or bags of ice to your cooler the night before you plan to use it, and make sure your drinks and foods are already cold when you put them in.
 Even if the bagged ice starts to melts, it will lower the internal temperature to help keep things chilled.

-If your cooler gets a lot of use, you might want a freestanding ice maker, so you can re-stock it without paying for bagged ice every time you need it.
-Another option: when you purchase a new refrigerator, look for one with dual icemakers, such as a cube dispenser in the door and a bin that holds a generous supply of extra ice.
+If your cooler gets a lot of use, you might want to invest in a freestanding ice maker for your home.
+When you have your own supply of ice, you can re-stock your cooler without paying for bagged ice every time you need it.
+If you're shopping for a new refrigerator, look for one with dual icemakers that can supply enough ice to fill your cooler.

 Look for a cooler with built-in features or choose from a variety of cooler accessories.
 Options include: